Angle Icon

 A patient satisfaction survey collects feedback from patients about their experience with a clinician or care facility.
 It captures subjective and objective data to evaluate the quality of care.

-Clinicians can use this form, alonside a client history form, to identify gaps in their service and benchmark their performance against industry standards.
+Clinicians can use this form, alongside a client history form, to identify gaps in their service and benchmark their performance against industry standards.
 This form can also help in improving patient experience and outcomes.

 When to use a patient satisfaction survey